isaackogan/TikTokLive/README.md

-TikTokLive Python API (Unofficial)
+TikTokLive Python API for TikTok LIVE (Unofficial)
 ==================
-TikTokLive is an unofficial Python API wrapper for TikTok LIVE written in Python.
+TikTok LIVE API Client for Python - Connect to any TikTok LIVE stream and receive real-time chats, gifts, likes, follows & more!
 With this library you can connect to any TikTok livestream and fetch all data available to users in a stream using just a creator's `@unique_id`.

 [![Discord](https://img.shields.io/discord/977648006063091742?logo=discord&label=TikTokLive%20Discord&labelColor=%23171717&color=%231877af)](https://discord.gg/N3KSxzvDX8)
 ![Connections](https://api.eulerstream.com/analytics/pips)